 Unequivocally one of the city’s greatest drinking establishments, and famously housing Manchester’s best jukebox, Corbieres will even throw in a free pizza when you spend just a fiver every Tue – Fri between 4pm-8pm.

-Hyatt Manchester’s fantastic in-house restaurant, The Laureate, offers buy-one-get-one-free pizzas every Monday between 5pm – 11pm, meaning you can grab two full pies for as little as £13.
-Along with that, available daily between 3pm – 5pm, guests can get two cocktails for a tenner at the hotel’s Graduate Bar.
+Hyatt Manchester’s impressive in-house restaurant, The Laureate, offers 50% off pizzas every Monday between 10.30am – 10pm.
+Along with that, available between 3pm – 5pm, guests can get two cocktails for £12 at the hotel’s Graduate Bar, as well as £5 beer and wine specials.

 Pull up a chair between 12pm – 4pm, Mon – Sat, and you can get two courses for £21 from the TNQ lunch Menu.
 The main menu is made up largely of crowd-pleasing favourites, including roast chicken, herb-crusted cod fillet and baked wild mushroom gnocchi, so it’s always a solid choice for big groups.